qinzheng2000/qinzheng.github.io/_pages/about.md

 - *2017.09 - 2021.06*, B.S., Robotics Engineering, Harbin Institute of Technology

 # 💬 Invited Talks {#invited-talks}
-- *2021.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)
+- *2024.07*, Invited to present the paper GeneralTrack at the “Summer of the Institute of Human–Computer Interaction, XJTU”
+- *2023.07*, Invited to present the paper MotionTrack at the “Summer of the Institute of Human–Computer Interaction, XJTU”
+- *2023.06*, Invited to present the paper MotionTrack at the CVPR 2023 paper-sharing session hosted by Microsoft Research Asia (MSRA Asia).

 # Services {#services}
-Reviewer for CVPR, ICCV, ICML, ECCV, ICLR, NIPS, ACM MM, AAAI, etc.
+Reviewer for CVPR, ICCV, ICML, ECCV, ICLR, NIPS, ACM MM, AAAI, TIP, TMM, PR, etc.